-It may be seen from Table 10 that there is a decrease in physical forms of punishment and a corresponding increase in psychological forms prescribed across socio-economic levels.
+It may be seen from Table 1 that there is a decrease in physical forms of punishment and a corresponding increase in psychological forms prescribed across socioeconomic levels.
 Retributive forms of punishment are prevalent in the lower level (128 retributive vs. 69 reciprocal), both forms are found in almost equal number in the middle level (85 retributive vs. 74 reciprocal) while reciprocal forms are prevalent among children of the upper level (125 reciprocal vs. 46 retributive).

 Spanking (paluin) is the most common form of punishment among those classified as retributive.
 There is a progressive decrease in the number of children who prescribe this form from the lower level (125) to the upper level (38).
 On the other hand, scolding (pagalitan, pagsabihan, sigawan) is the most common form of punishment classified as reciprocal.
-There is an increase in the number of times it was prescribed from 34 instances in the lower level to 59 in the upper level.
+There is a an increase in the number of times it was prescribed from 34 instances in the lower level to 59 in the upper level.

-Perhaps even more illustrative is the idea of replacing the damaged object - simple reciprocity.
+Perhaps even more illustrative is the idea of replacing the damaged object-simple reciprocity.
 This form was cited 13 times in the lower level, 18 in the middle and 26 times in the upper level.
 This set of data is in agreement with Hypothesis 3B.

-Table 11 indicates that there is also a progressive decrease in the number of physical forms of punishment and a corresponding increase in the number of psychological forms prescribed across age levels.
-Again, spanking is the most common form of punishment prescribed for a wrongdoing and its incidence decreases from 135 instances in the youngest age group to 37 instances in the oldest group.
-Scolding is the most, common form of punishment in

-Types of Punishment Prescribed Across All Three Stories According to Age Level the reciprocal category, increasing from 33 to 46 with an increase in age.
-The data are in agreement with Hypothesis IB.
+Table 2 indicates that there is also a progressive decrease in the number of physical forms of punishment and a corresponding increase in the number of psychological forms prescribed across age levels.
+Again, spanking is the most common form of punishment prescribed for a wrongdoing and its incidence decreases from 135 instanc in the youngest age group to 37 instances in the oldest group.
+Scolding is the common form of punishment in the reciprocal category, increasing from 33 to 46 with an increase in age.
+The data are in agreement with Hypothesis 1B.

-AGE Retributive Reciprocal 6-7 spanking - 135 kneel - 2 tie child - 2 break glass also - 1 stand in corner - 1 1. scold - 33 2. replace object - 9 3. isolation - 9 4. deprivation - 3 9-10 1. spanking - 75 2. no eating - 2 1. scold - 42 2. replace object - 18 3. isolation - 18 4. deprivation - 14 1. spanking - 37 1. scold - 46
+SES Retributive Reciprocal

+1. spanking 135 1. scold 33

+2. kneel 2 2. replace object 9

+3. no eating 2 3. isolation 9

+4. clean house 1 4. deprivation 3

+5. stand in corner 1 •

+9-10 1. spanking 75 1. scold 42

+2. no eating 2 2. isolation 18

+Ũ 3. replace object 18

+4. deprivation 14

-1. spanking - 37 1. scola - 46
+12-13 1. spanking 37 1. scold 46

-2. squat - 2 2. isolation - 32
+2. squat 2 2. replace object 30

-12-13 3. clean house - 1 3. replace object - 30
+3. clean house 1 3. isolation 32

-4. deprivation - 18
+4. deprivation 18